mmaxirod8/Meshtastic/README.md

 ---

-## 🛠️ Hardware y Configuraciones Específicas
+## 🛠️ Hardware and Specific Configurations

-En las siguientes secciones, profundizaremos en la configuración y optimización de 2 modelos específicos de dispositivos mesh, el Heltec T114 v2 y la Seed Xiao nrf52840, detallando sus características, ventajas, esquemas de conexión, flasheos y configuraciones.
+In the following sections, we will delve deeper into the configuration and optimization of 2 specific mesh device models, the Heltec T114 v2 and the Seed Xiao nrf52840, detailing their features, advantages, connection schemes, flashing and configurations.

 ### 🔹 Heltec T114 v2 (con pantalla)